ibm-cloud-docs/cloud-object-storage/basics/metrics-monitoring.md

 ## Features
 {: #mm-cos-features}

- {{site.data.keyword.mon_full_notm}} is a third-party, cloud-native, and container-aware management system.
+ {{site.data.keyword.mon_full_notm}} is a third-party and cloud-native management system.
 Documentation from [{{site.data.keyword.mon_short}}](/docs/Monitoring-with-Sysdig?topic=Sysdig-monitoring#monitoring_dashboards) can guide you in how to use the comprehensive dashboards.
-Full [platform integration](/docs/Monitoring-with-Sysdig?topic=Sysdig-platform_metrics_enabling) is also available, but in this guide we will focus on how to measure activity on individual buckets in your instance of {{site.data.keyword.cos_full_notm}}.
+In this guide we will focus on how to measure activity on individual buckets in your instance of {{site.data.keyword.cos_full_notm}}.

 ### Working with Metrics
 {: #mm-cos-metrics}